Dorothea Beale: Final years and legacy

 Beale's activities remained unimpaired in her later years, despite deafness and signs of cancer, which became apparent in 1900.
 On 21 October 1901, the honorary freedom of the Borough of Cheltenham was awarded to her, for her work with the ladies′ college.

 On 11 April 1902, the University of Edinburgh awarded her the honorary degree of LL.D., in recognition of her services to education.
 Until that time, entomologist Eleanor Anne Ormerod had been the only woman who had received such an honorary degree.
 Cheltenham's staff presented Miss Beale with the academic robes.

 Dorothea Beale died after an operation for cancer in a nursing home in Cheltenham on 9 November 1906.
-The body was cremated at Perry Barr, Birmingham, and the ashes buried in a small vault on the south side of the Lady Chapel of Gloucester Cathedral.
+Her body was cremated at Perry Barr, Birmingham, and the ashes buried in a small vault on the south side of the Lady Chapel of Gloucester Cathedral.